“I don’t have time for this today!” I breathed out, annoyed by my son’s bad attitude.

 He had buried his head in the pillow of our sofa and wasn’t budging because of his frustration with our homeschooling day.

-He also made sure to let me know how “mean” I was being for making him do this worksheet.
+He also told me how “mean” I was for making him do this worksheet.

 “Would you please get up and come to do this work!”
 I raised my voice, more than a little exasperated.